lilli-bot/Froschwanderung/README.md

 - `enable_logging` / `disable_logging` / `logging_stauts`:
   POSTing to these endpoints controls whether clicking on an image leads to an event being created for processing or not.
-  In the beginning of an exhibition, it might be beneficial to test the frontend first and only enable logging after the session has started and guests are using the app.
+  In the beginning of an exhibition, it might be beneficial to test the frontend first and only enable logging after the exhibition has started and guests are using the app.
 - `log_selection`: This is the endpoint that gets called automatically when an image is clicked.
   If logging is enabled, it will perform two tasks.
   1. It will increment the click counter of the winning image in the Redis cache